 - Combine traditional "wet lab" biochemistry with chemical, biological, and computational tools to solve biology questions.

-- Get involved conducting research as early as your first year.
+- Conduct research as early as your first year.
 You might co-author research papers with faculty or graduate students, and attend professional conferences.